syedwaseemjan/RiskManager/README.md

     Visit http://127.0.0.1:5000

+### Development:
+    For frontend run the following.
+    $ npm run dev
+    $ npm run build (Before running this command you need to remove "assets" tags from index.html.
+These tags are used when we load index.html through flask.)

 ## API Documentation:

 REST API documentation (OpenAPI specification based) is provided in docs folder.
 It can be verified by using [swagger online editor](https://swagger.io/swagger-editor/).
+Also, Database ER diagram is in docs folder.

 ## Deployment:

-I have deployed this project on AWS Lambda with the help of [zappa](https://github.com/Miserlou/Zappa#setting-environment-variables).
+I have deployed this project on AWS Lambda with the help of [zappa](https://github.com/Miserlou/Zappa).
 Currently it can be viewed here.

 https://y16svgzfa2.execute-api.us-east-1.amazonaws.com/dev